AjaxMultiCommentary/AjMC-NE-corpus/README.md

 The digitized commentaries are available in the Internet Archive and released in the Public Domain.
 This annotated dataset is published under a [Creative Commons CC BY license (v.
 4.0)](https://creativecommons.org/licenses/by/4.0/).

-## Domain specificity

-This dataset raises some challenges for NER and EL that are related to its domain-specific nature:

-- *data sparsity*: the fact that some entity types are under-represented in this dataset (e.g. `date`) calls for approaches to deal with data sparsity (e.g. data augmentation, meta-learning);
-- *dependance on context*: the overall context of a commentary has a direct impact on how entity mentions are crafted, especially in terms of conciseness of the referents.
-This is especially relevant for EL as capturing the global document context becomes essential to select the correct linking candidate.
-To give a concrete example, a scholar commenting on a tragedy by Sophocles will probably omit the ancient author's name when referring to other works by Sophocles.
-To refer to a line of Sophocles' play *Philoctetes* she may write "*Ph.* 100" instead of the more easily intelligible "Soph. *Philoct.* 110".

 ## Related resources

 **Hucitlib Knowledge Base.** Commentators make abundant use of very concise abbreviations when referring e.g. to ancient authors (`pers.author`) and their works (`work.primlit`).
 Such abbreviations constitute a substantial challenge, especially for entity linking.
 An external resource that can be used in this respect is the [`hucitlib` knowledge base](https://hucitlib.readthedocs.io/) which is partially linked to Wikidata and provides abbreviations and variant names/titles for classical authors and their works.